dangkhoi3107/Dog_Breeds_Classification/README.md

 ## Dataset

-The dataset used in this project is the Stanford Dogs Dataset.
+The dataset used in this project is the Stanford Dogs Dataset, and 70 Dog Breeds-Image Data Set.
 You can download it from Kaggle:

 1. [Stanford Dogs Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset)
 1. [70 Dog Breeds-Image Data Set](https://www.kaggle.com/datasets/gpiosenka/70-dog-breedsimage-data-set)